uraneko/bararaq/README.md

 ### Installation

 > [!IMPORTANT]
-> this crate does not have a working version (will be 0.4.0) yet.
+> this crate does not have a working version yet.

 ```bash
 # As this is a library crate, simply use